Recommended for HD

 - Various improvements have been made which apply the new UI look to older components

-- A crash that can happen when OpenColorIO library is not installed properly is now prevented.
+- Crash that can happen when OpenColorIO library is not installed properly is now prevented.

 - Incorrect values in metadata for HDR renders has been corrected.